CarlosFocil/SerovarClassification/README.md

 ## About the data and features.

+The data used in this project is located at 'data/prepared_data/six_classes_nutrient_profile_data.csv' which is a preprocessed dataset from the original article.
+The raw data is also included at 'data/raw_data/'.

 The metabolic fluxes of different nutrients are used as features for training the models.
 There are 6 types of features in the data which are encoded as prefixes and suffixes on the feature names:

 Prefix: Type of source.